Updated for 2017

 For foragers and survivalists, this is one of the most important times of the year since many of the trees have dropped their nuts, a valuable source of protein, fats, and calories.
 There are also some late-fall mushrooms of interest, albeit it not as many as the late summer provides.
 For those who hunt, this is prime time for wild turkeys and deer.

 Visiting the outdoors in the chilly month of November is a disappointment if you’re looking for foliage.
-There are a few flowers and plants of interest to be seen, however with the reduced foliage there is the advantage of it being much easier to go off-trail and explore places you wouldn’t ordinarily be able to visit.
+There are a few flowers and plants of interest to be seen, however with the reduced foliage there is the advantage of it being much easier to go off-trail (where permitted) and explore places you wouldn’t ordinarily be able to visit.
 Also less biting insects.
 It is perhaps best to include a few lakes and ponds to visit since they will be host to a number of winter migrant ducks.
 The shoreline is also a great place for winter sea birds as long as you can stand the wind.

 By the end of November there is a fair chance that Connecticut will have seen its first snowfall, or at least it’s first below freezing day.
 This first cold-snap basically finishes-off what was left of the plants and fungus that were pushing the limits.
-December is usually a cold month and all we’ll have left to get excited about are the winter migrant birds and the few odd-ball plants and fungi that somehow persist through the winter.

 November Species of Interest

 We have picked-out a few species from each category that we think are important to look for and be aware of in the month of November.
 While there are many more species out there, this list should acquaint you with what you are most likely to see outside.
-For the sake of keeping it interesting, we will skip-over the year-round species such as squirrels, deer, blue jays, crows, and evergreens, but will make note of them as necessary.
+For the sake of keeping it interesting, we will skip-over most the year-round species such as squirrels, deer, blue jays, crows, and evergreens, but will make note of them as necessary.

 We have not found any notable amphibian species for the month of November.
 They really can’t survive the cold temperatures and have mostly gone into hibernation.
 While it is possible to see a frog or salamander on an especially warm day in November, it’s significantly less likely now.